Bob the Fake Skinny. The solution to an effective approach.

 If they want to grow to the most efficient level possible, they have to accept some fat gain.

-It is here that normally that person with more fat, and less muscle mass, has difficulty in defining one of his priorities, that is, if he will embark in bulk to gain muscle mass, or go on to lose fat, eventually feeling become too skinny.
+It is here that normally that person with more fat, and less muscle mass, finds it difficult to define one of his priorities, that is, if he will embark in bulk to gain muscle mass, or go on to lose fat, eventually feeling become too skinny.

 If the option is to gain muscle mass, the following table serves as an indication: